-The Anatomy of a Street publication consists of three chapters, (three separate volumes subsequently bound together), originally published separately as the documentation and diary of the research and related events, as well as essays and other contributions by academics, writers, artists and architects. (edited by Levente Polyak & Eszter Steierhoffer)
+The Anatomy of a Street publication consists of three chapters, (three separate volumes subsequently bound together), originally published separately as the documentation and diary of the research and related events, as well as essays and other contributions by academics, writers, artists and architects.
+The publication is edited by Levente Polyak & Eszter Steierhoffer.

-On the occasion of the launch of the Anatomy of a Street publication, a roundtable discussion will focus on plans and perspectives for Church Street in London Westminster, an area under major transformation, addressing questions related to urban regeneration, the role of internal borders and isolation in the preservation of neighbourhood character, social cohesion and local economy.
+On the occasion of the launch of the Anatomy of a Street publication, a roundtable discussion focused on plans and perspectives for Church Street in London, an area under major transformation.
+The event addressed questions related to urban regeneration, the role of internal borders and isolation in the preservation of neighbourhood character, social cohesion and local economy.

 Image: View to the north of Church Street from the roof of Kennet House, page 18 of the Anatomy of a Street publication.
 Courtesy of the editors

 Anatomy of a Street is a research project portraying epicenters of accelerated urban transformations: a comparative investigation of ‘high streets’ from Warsaw, Bratislava, Pécs, Budapest and Church Street in London